7be/PMsa/Manual/manual.md

 interface wlan0
 static ip_address=10.0.0.1/16 # 10.0.0.0 - 10.0.255.255
 ```
+#### hostapd
 Restart the dhcp client daemon via `sudo systemctl restart dhcpcd`.
 Install the necessary software packages for an Access Point:
 `sudo apt install dnsmasq hostapd`.
-Backup the hostapd config file via `cp /etc/hostapd.conf /etc.hostapd.conf.old` and replace it by the one in this Repo (`service_files/hostapd.conf`).
-Keep in mind to change the password!
+Backup the hostapd config file via `cp /etc/hostapd/hostapd.conf /etc/hostapd/hostapd.conf.old` and replace it by the one in this Repo (`service_files/hostapd.conf`).
+Keep in mind to change the password and make it only readable by root `chmod 600 /etc/hostapd/hostapd.conf`
 Start and enable the service:
 ```
-systemctl restart dnsmasq
+systemctl restart hostapd
-systemctl start dnsmasq
+systemctl start hostapd
 ```

 ### SSH Server
 Generate a rsa key-pair and push the public key via `ssh-copy-id` to your designated master system.
 The private key will be used by the measurement clients.